sendbird/sendbird-platform-sdk-java/docs/MessagesApi.md

 <a name="sendMessage"></a>
 # **sendMessage**
-> SendBirdMessageResponse sendMessage(channelType, channelUrl, apiToken, sendMessageData)
+> SendBirdMessageResponse sendMessage(apiToken, channelType, channelUrl, sendMessageData)

 Send a message